cmvandrevala/more-than-equations/content/Physics/Lesson Plans/Ampere's Law Lesson Plan.md

 ---
-title: Biot-Savart Law Lesson Plan
+title: Ampere's Law Lesson Plan
 tags:
   - phy-202
-  - biot-savart-law
+  - amperes-law
   - calculus
-description: This lesson focuses on the Biot-Savart law.
+description: This lesson focuses on Ampere's law.
 We derive the magnetic field from a number of current distributions.
 articleType: lesson-plan
-date: 2025-06-09
+date: 2025-06-15
 ---

 ## 🔖 Topics

 - Magnetic fields from currents
-- Biot-Savart law
+- Ampere's law

 ## 🎯 Objectives